 Mbps PHY (Left) and 2 Mbps PHY (Right) Average Power Consumption Comparison on EFR32BG12 SoC

 The images above show the average current consumption difference between 1 Mbps PHY and 2 Mbps PHY connections measured between two EFR32 Blue Gecko SoCs.
 The devices used +8 dBm TX power, 25 ms connection interval, and were only sending the shortest 80 μs and 44 μs packets, which provides the least amout of power saving.
 Even so, the 2 Mbps PHY provides about 15 percent reduction to average power consumption.
 When using the full length Bluetooth packets and 2M PHY, power savings of up to 40-50 percent should be achievable.

-The LE long range feature of Bluetooth 5 can quadruple the range and deliver robust and reliable connections.
-This means that whole-house and building coverage, as well as new use cases for outdoor, industrial, and commercial applications will become a reality.
-Those are something Bluetooth has not been able to address earlier, or when it has, the range has beenlimited.
+The LE long range feature of Bluetooth 5 can quadruple the range and deliver robust and reliable connections, which means that whole-house and building coverage, as well as new use cases for outdoor, industrial, and commercial applications will become a reality.
+Bluetooth has not been able to address these ranges earlier, or when it has, the range has been limited.

 In addition to the 2M PHY, Bluetooth 5 contains two additional optional PHYs called LE Coded PHYs.
 The LE Coded PHYs actually use the 1M PHY rate, but the actual payload is coded either with 500 kbps (S=2) or 125 kbps (S=8) rate, whereas the preamble and access address use the 1M coding.

 LE Coded PHYs also use a slightly different packet format versus the 1M and 2M PHYs.
 A coding indicator (CI) and TERM1and TERM2 headers are added into the LE packet.